 - Results can be downloaded as a PDF by using the 'download' button on the bottom right of each page.

-- National results for the four domains remained consistent across all seven survey rounds.
+- National results for the four domains (communication, partnership, coordination, and physical and emotional needs) have remained broadly consistent across all 11 survey rounds.

 - There was little variation between district health boards (DHBs).